The Americano (1955 film)

 The Americano is a 1955 American Western film directed by William Castle and starring Glenn Ford.

 Plot

-Texas rancher Sam Dent (Glenn Ford) takes a small herd of three Brahman bulls to Brazil, where he has sold them for a small fortune.
+Texas rancher Sam Dent (Glenn Ford) takes a small herd of three Brahman bulls to Brazil, where he sells them for a small fortune.
 There, he finds himself in the middle of a range war, as well as in love.
 Following this, he must find out who are his friends and who are his enemies.